-I. CURRENT SITUATION:
+I. Current Situation:

-The National Institute for Occupational Safety and Health (NIOSE) currently certifies respirators for use in general industry, mining and construction.
+The National Institute for Occupational Safety and Health (NIOSH) currently certifies respirators for use in general industry, mining and construction.

 II.
-PROPOSED CHANGES:
+Proposed Changes:

-On August 27, 1987, NIOSH proposed (42 CFR part 84, Federal Register) to limit it's certification activities to respirators used in general industry and construction to "self-certify" their products.
+On August 27, 1987, NIOSH proposed (42 CFR part 84, Federal Register) to limit it's certification activities to respirators used in mining, thereby requiring manufacturers of respirators used in general industry and construction to "self-certify" their products.

 Manufacturers will be required to test their own respirators in the workplace or a simulated environment.
-However, the propsed "workplace" stipulation requires that all testing be conducted in mining operations.
+However, the proposed "workplace" stipulation requires that all testing be conducted in mining operations.

-All respirators currently in use will have to be recertified under the new process and manufacturers will be required to re-test any respirators which are modified in the most minor ways.
+All respirators currently in use will have to be re-certified under the new process and manufacturers will be required to re-test any respirators which are modified in the most minor ways.